17 of the Best Multiheaded Tulip Varieties for Your Garden

-When most of us picture a tulip plant, we think of a beautiful single blossom coming off an individual, straight stalk out of a mass of leaves that all grow out of one bulb.
+When most of us picture a tulip, we think of a beautiful single blossom coming off an individual, straight stalk out of a mass of leaves that all grow from one bulb.

-But many people don’t realize that there are overachieving tulip varieties that grow multiple blossoms off of each bulb as well.
+But many gardeners don’t realize that there are overachieving tulip varieties that grow multiple blossoms from each bulb as well.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

 Limited in terms of garden space, but you want a bunch of tulips?
 These offer the perfect solution.
 Just want more bang for your buck?
-Multiheaded tulips to the rescue.
+Multiheaded aka bouquet tulips to the rescue.

 We’re going to go over what these marvelous plants are and which varieties you should check out.
 Here’s what you can expect, coming up: